bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 ## Storefront API
-The Storefront API is unauthenticated, allowing you to make client-side requests for carts, checkouts, and orders using Javascript.
+The Storefront API is unauthenticated, allowing you to make client-side requests for carts, checkouts, and orders using JavaScript.

 ## GraphQL Storefront API
 There are two ways to authenticate with the GraphQL API: